coder/coder/docs/templates/index.md

 # Templates

 Templates define the underlying infrastructure that workspaces run on.
-All Coder workspaces are created from a template.
+All Coder [workspaces](./workspaces.md) are created from a template.

+You create and edit Coder templates as [Terraform](./concepts.md) configuration files (`.tf`).

 ## Who creates templates?

 The [Template Admin](../admin/users.md) role (and above) can create templates.
 End users (developers) create workspaces from them.

-However, templates can also be [managed via git](./change-management.md), allowing any developer to propose changes to a template.
+Templates can also be [managed witg git](./change-management.md), allowing any developer to propose changes to a template.

 > [Template RBAC](../admin/rbac.md) allows you to give different users & groups access to templates.